HigherOrderCO/Kind/README.md

   ```
 Javascript is currently the default runtime for Formality, and the one we recommend
 for learning the language.
 But, as mentioned, Haskell and EVM runtimes exist.
 In
-fact, writing a new runtime in your favorite language is simple and a nice weekend project - check out our tutorial [TODO - tutorial is a work in progress; in the
+fact, writing a new runtime in your favorite language is simple and a nice weekend project -
+check out our tutorial on the subject [TODO - this tutorial is a work in progress; in the
 meantime, everything you'd need to implement is in [this file](https://github.com/moonad/Formality/blob/master/javascript/FormalityCore.js)]!

 ### 🚀 Run